All Episodes

 Good night, Tom.

-All right, and Richard, for you, yes, everybody go to my website.
+And Richard, for you, yes, everybody go to my website.

 Let's keep the pressure on and get the rest of the photographs.

-But that's a big bulletin, folks.
+But that's the big bulletin, folks.

 New photographs that were in a desk.